 Serious Organised Crime

-Narita is recognised as heavyweight defence QC who appears in high profile organised crime cases.
+Narita is recognised as heavyweight defence KC who appears in high profile organised crime cases.
 The offences which are categorised as serious crime are;

 • Conspiracy offences